-- (a) [Deleted] - (b) A negotiated access standard must:
+- (a) AEMO must advise on AEMO advisory matters. - (b) A negotiated access standard must: - (1) subject to subparagraph (1A), be no less onerous than the corresponding minimum access standard provided by the Network Service Provider under clauses 5.3.3(b1)(4) or S5.4B(b)(2); - (1A) with respect to a submission by a Generator under clause 5.3.9(b)(3), be no less onerous than the performance standard that corresponds to the technical requirement that is affected by the alteration to the generating system; - (2) be set at a level that will not adversely affect power system security; - (3) be set at a level that will not adversely affect the quality of supply for other Network Users; and

-- (1) be no less onerous than the corresponding minimum access standard provided by the Network Service Provider under clauses 5.3.3(b1)(4) or S5.4B(e); - (2) be set at a level that will not adversely affect power system security; - (3) be set at a level that will not adversely affect the quality of supply for other Network Users; and - (4) in respect of generating plant, meet the requirements applicable to a negotiated access standard in clauses S5.2.5, S5.2.6, S5.2.7 and S5.2.8. - (c) A Network Service Provider must following the receipt of a proposed negotiated access standard under clause 5.3.4(e), clause 5.3A.9(f) or paragraph (h)(3), consult with AEMO as soon as practicable in relation to AEMO advisory matters for that proposed standard.
+- (4) in respect of generating plant, meet the requirements applicable to a negotiated access standard in Schedule 5.2. - (b1) When submitting a proposal for a negotiated access standard under clauses 5.3.4(e), 5.3A.9(f), 5.3.9(b)(3) or subparagraph (h)(3), and where there is a corresponding automatic access standard for the relevant technical requirement, a Connection Applicant must propose a standard that is as close as practicable to the corresponding automatic access standard, having regard to: - (1) the need to protect the plant from damage; - (2) power system conditions at the location of the proposed connection; and - (3) the commercial and technical feasibility of complying with the automatic access standard with respect to the relevant technical requirement. - (b2) When proposing a negotiated access standard under paragraph (b1), the Connection Applicant must provide reasons and evidence to the Network Service Provider and AEMO as to why, in the reasonable opinion of the Connection Applicant, the proposed negotiated access standard is appropriate, including: - (1) how the Connection Applicant has taken into account the matters outlined in subparagraphs (b1)(1) to (3); and - (2) how the proposed negotiated access standard meets the requirements of paragraph (b). - (c) Following the receipt of a proposed negotiated access standard under clauses 5.3.4(e), 5.3A.9(f), 5.3.9(b)(3) or subparagraph (h)(3), the Network Service Provider must consult with AEMO as soon as practicable in relation to AEMO advisory matters for that proposed standard.